 Be ready for returns to start earlier

-Last year, return volumes increased 17% during Cyber week, compared to the week prior.
+Last year, return volumes increased 17 per cent during Cyber week, compared to the week prior.
 So keep this in mind while getting your operations ready.
 Make sure to also account for potential high volumes of returns in January, especially if you offer an extended return deadline.
 Last year, holiday returns were being processed until the end of January.

 Use your returns experience to drive loyalty

-We know that 77% of shoppers will stop shopping with a retailer after a bad returns experience – so lean into your returns experience to keep gift buyers and recipients coming back after the holiday season.
+We know that 77 per cent of shoppers will stop shopping with a retailer after a bad returns experience – so lean into your returns experience to keep gift buyers and recipients coming back after the holiday season.
 A few simple ways to do so: